Time: October 19, 2018 from 1:15pm to 4:30pm

 About Shelagh: Shelagh has worked in learning and development in the public and voluntary sectors for over 40 years, at individual, team, intra-and inter-agency levels.
 She is also an Engage Volunteer at the Horniman Museum, asking and answering visitors’ questions, particularly in the museum’s natural history collections.
 Shelagh is a long-standing member of the AMED Writers’ Group. firstname.lastname@example.org

 Cost: Entrance to the museum is free.
 Optional entry to the aquarium is £4.00 and to the butterfly house is £5.40.
 We invite you to make a voluntary contribution of £5 towards AMED’s development fund, by clicking here, or in person on 19 October.

-RSVP in the right hand panel by 5 October (earlier if possible).
+Please reply in the right hand RSVP panel by 18 October (earlier if possible).
 Please don’t hesitate to get in touch beforehand if there’s anything you’d like to discuss.
 We look forward to seeing you on 19 October.
 Bob, email@example.com

 Add a Comment